Home Schooling in the UK

 How much does Home Schooling cost?

-Government help for home education does not exist.
-The Department of Education makes it clear that parents who teach their children at home are financially responsible for their education.
-Obviously, the first thing that needs to be considered is the cost of things like stationery and tutoring.
-These form the very basic list of requirements for any student.
+The Department of Education makes it clear that parents who choose to educate their children at home are financially responsible for their education.
+The first thing that needs to be considered is the cost of things like stationery, books and tutoring.
 Textbooks are relatively expensive compared to other non-fiction books as they are produced by university presses that usually charge a premium to private buyers.
-An effective working area will also be required.
-While whiteboards are not vital, they help to engage children by allowing the teacher to visualise some difficult concepts.
-So, to complement their exercise books, it is recommended that parents invest in a small whiteboard or smartboard.

-Buying a computer and investing in a stable internet connection will benefit students significantly.
-Not only will it be vital if teaching IT, but it also opens up access to a host of free teaching resources on the internet and helps teach independent learning skills.
+Buying a good computer and investing in a stable internet connection will benefit students significantly.
+This opens up access to a host of excellent teaching resources on the internet, online tutors if required and helps teach independent learning skills.
 Independent learning is an essential skill for students who plan to study at A-level and higher.
-All of this may sound very expensive, and there is a common misconception that home schooling is only undertaken by middle class families.
-In fact, over 40% of home school children come from families earning less than the national average salary.
-Below is a list of things that need to be accounted for when drawing up a budget for your home school.
+Below is a list of things that need to be accounted for when considering the full costs of home schooling.

 |Textbook costs||Income lost from unemployment|